 Back pain is a common problem nowadays.
 According to studies, every person is prone to develop back pain at least once in life.
-Backache is the second leading cause of visiting a doctor all over the world.
-There may be many causes of back pain and different treatment options available including pharmacological treatment, surgical interventions for treatment and non-drug treatment options for backache.
+Back pain is the second leading cause of visiting a doctor all over the world.
+There may be many causes for it and different treatment options available, including pharmacological treatments, back surgery, and non-invasive options.

-Commonly using medications for back pain are over the counter pain relieving medicines that include NSAIDs family drugs and acetaminophen.
-Although these drugs make your pain relief they have their own side effects.
-On the other hand, drug-free treatment for back pain has no unwanted negative effect on the human body.
+Commonly used medications for back problems are over the counter pain relieving medicines that include NSAIDs.
+Although these pain relievers may work temporarily, they have their own side effects.
+On the other hand, non-invasive and natural treatments for back pain have no unwanted negative effects on the human body.

 - The tendency of bleeding is aggravated because they cause antiplatelets effect.
 This effect is more prominent with aspirin.

 - Sensations of ringing in the ear (tinnitus).

 - Allergic reactions such as swelling in the throat, rashes on the skin, wheezing, etc. may happen to some patients.

 - Liver and kidney problems.
 Aspirin specifically causes liver damage if overused.
 If you have pre-existing liver or kidney problems, you must not use these medications without the prescription of a doctor.